Our office will be closed Thursday, November 24th (all day) in observance of Thanksgiving Day. We will reopen on Friday, November 25th, at 8:30 am.

 Most recently, Dr. Zappert was the senior author on an article (in press) on The Impact of a Support Group Intervention for Women in STEM.
 In 2017, she was awarded a Faculty Fellowship at the Clayman Institute for Gender Research.

-Dr. Eisenberg is a James McGill Professor of Medicine at McGill University.
-His responsibilities include teaching medical students, residents and fellows.
-Moreover, he is a Staff Cardiologist at the Jewish General Hospital, where he is an active Interventional Cardiologist who also performs stress tests, sees patients in clinic, and rounds on the cardiology consultation service.
-Furthermore, Dr Eisenberg is the Director of the McGill MD-PhD Program, and an Associate Member of the McGill Department of Epidemiology and Biostatistics.
-In addition to his clinical responsibilities, he is the Director of the Cardiovascular Health Services Research Group at the hospital and a Senior Investigator at the Centre for Clinical Epidemiology.
+Dr. Eisenberg is a James McGill Professor of Medicine at McGill University and a Staff Cardiologist at the Jewish General Hospital.
+He is an Associate Member of the McGill Department of Epidemiology, Biostatistics, and Occupational Health.
+In addition to his clinical responsibilities, Dr. Eisenberg is Director of the McGill MD-PhD Program, as well as Director of the Cardiovascular Health Services Research Group of the Jewish General Hospital and a Senior Investigator at the Centre for Clinical Epidemiology and Community Studies.

-Dr. Eisenberg completed his MD at the University of Rochester.
-He then did a residency in Internal Medicine at McGill University, and a Masters of Public Health at Harvard University.
-Afterwards, he completed a research fellowship in Echocardiography and Epidemiology at the University of California in San Francisco, where he also completed a cardiology fellowship.
-Dr. Eisenberg did an interventional fellowship at the Cleveland Clinic.
-He obtained a Masters of Management in International Health Leadership from McGill University in 2010.
+Dr. Eisenberg was born in Rochester, New York.
+He completed a BA in Chemistry in 1980 at Cornell University, followed by an MD at the University of Rochester.
+After completing his MD, Dr. Eisenberg did a residency in internal medicine at McGill University, a Master’s of Public Health at Harvard University, a research fellowship in echocardiography and epidemiology and a cardiology fellowship at the University of California in San Francisco.
+In 1995, Dr. Eisenberg completed an interventional cardiology fellowship at the Cleveland Clinic.

 Our staff can assist you with all your travel arrangements.